GUIDE Surfing in Japan Japan's waves make for some spectacular surfing opportunities

 It's possible to reach Chiba by train from Tokyo, but it's more convenient to rent a car in the city and make the pleasant drive down to Chiba's peninsula.
 Do your best to avoid rush hour, though.

 Japanese weather changes dramatically based on the seasons, which affects surfing conditions.
-One of the most popular times of year for surfers to assemble is during typhoon season, from August to October, though in many areas, it's possible to surf at any time of the year.
+A popular time of year for surfers to assemble is during typhoon season, from August to October, though in many areas, it's possible to surf at any time of the year.
 The subtropical climate of Okinawa ensures you'll be able to take your board out any time, even in December.
-Windsurfing has also proved to be enduringly popular with Japanese thrillseekers, and the Shonan area is the most popular location for it.
+Windsurfing has also proved to be enduringly popular with Japanese thrillseekers, and the Shonan area is a popular location for it.
 But for something special, try Lake Motosu in Yamanashi.
 It's one of the famous Fuji Five Lakes , where you'll be able to windsurf while enjoying a spectacular view of the iconic Mt.
 Fuji.

 Preparing yourself and your gear